Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Performance of the track matching and reconstruction

 Figure~\ref{fig:resolution:posres_tangent} shows the obtained $\sigma$ values for the horizontal and vertical directions as a function of the track angle.
-For forward-directing tracks, the position resolution of the scintillation tracker is around \SI{2.5}{\mm} and it is less than \SI{3.5}{\mm} even in the large angle region ($|\tan\theta_{x(y)}| \gtrsim 0.5$).
-As the horizontal and vertical modules are identical to each other and the position reconstruction is primarily performed using only the information of the scintillation tracker, their resolutions are similar as expected\footnote{Since the scintillator bars are set horizontally in the vertical module and considered to be more distorted by gravity, the vertical resolution is slightly worse than the horizontal one.}.
+For forward-directing tracks, the positional resolution of the scintillation tracker is around \SI{2.5}{\mm} and it is less than \SI{3.5}{\mm} even in the large angle region ($|\tan\theta_{x(y)}| \gtrsim 0.5$).
+As the horizontal and vertical modules are identical to each other and the reconstruction of the position is primarily performed using only the information of the scintillation tracker, their resolutions are similar as expected.
+The histogram shows the expected distribution of $\tan\theta$ of muons from the neutrino interactions calculated by the Monte Carlo simulation.

-The angle resolution is also evaluated using the same tracks as used in the evaluation of the position resolution.
-Figure~\ref{fig:resolution:angres} shows the distribution of the angle differences.
+The angular resolution is also evaluated using the same tracks as used in the evaluation of the positional resolution.
+Figure~\ref{fig:resolution:angres} shows the distribution of the angular differences.
 The left and right figures show the horizontal ($\Delta\tan\theta_x$) and vertical ($\Delta\tan\theta_y$) distributions, respectively.
 The distributions are also fitted by the Gaussian functions and the width of the horizontal distribution is $\sigma \sim \SI{40}{\milli\radian}$ while that for the vertical one is $\sigma \sim \SI{20}{\milli\radian}$.
-It is evident that the angle resolution is different between the horizontal and vertical directions since the scintillator width of Baby MIND is different from each other.
-The tail components are attributed to the low-momentum muons and the chance coincidence as in the position difference distributions.
+It is evident that the angular resolution is different between the horizontal and vertical directions since the scintillator width of Baby MIND is different from each other.
+The offset and tail components are attributed to the chance coincidence and the low-momentum muons, respectively, as in the positional difference distributions.